szawrowski/caitlyn/README.md

 ### Step 1: Clone the Repository

-First, navigate to your project root and create an `external` directory to hold third party libraries.
-Then, clone the **Caitlyn** repository into this folder.
+First, navigate to your project root and create an `external` directory to hold third-party libraries.
+Next, clone the **Caitlyn** repository into this folder.

 Open your terminal and run the following commands: